B00083583/github-story-2019/Chapter02.md

 <p>
     You know as a kid, they would search in odd places and im no different.
 Since i was still so young and so i thought maybe she realised that i was following her and was going to try scare her so she would then hid somehwere in the room.
 So at the time i searched under the bed, inside the closet and even behind the door but i just couldnt find her anywhere.
+    At that stage i thought it was a bit sure and i told myself that "i was sure i seen mum walk in this room".
+I had mixed feelings at this stage, feeling a bit conused and a bit scared.
+    I sunddenly realised that a full grown woman cant fit in either under the bed or even inside the closet, maybe behind the door but still i would have easily spotted her.
+So i started screaming around the house calling my mum.
 </p>